What is a Community Development Financial Institution (CDFI)?

 This data shows just how concrete of an impact community-focused lending can have on the broader economy.
 These investments in small businesses and community development lead to tangible job growth and economic prosperity.
 In summary, CDFIs help deliver economic opportunity to everyone.
 To that point, this video illustrates the kind of opportunity CDFIs provide to borrowers:

 Another, often overlooked, benefit of CDFIs is that because they are locally focused they provide tailored guidance and insight to the entrepreneurs they support.
 These CDFIs know the common issues small businesses in their communities face, and they can help them navigate hurdles and find a more direct path to success.
-An example of this local expertise and guidance, was the advice the Excelsior Growth Fund (a CNote-partner CDFI) was able to provide Ingrid Murray and her company Prospect Cleaning.
-Excelsior Growth Fund not only helped finance Ingrid’s business, but they helped her review and negotiate critical contracts and create financial projections to guide the direction and strategy of her business.
+An example of this local expertise and guidance was the advice the Pursuit Lending (a CNote-partner CDFI) was able to provide Ingrid Murray and her company Prospect Cleaning.
+Pursuit not only helped finance Ingrid’s business, but they helped her review and negotiate critical contracts and create financial projections to guide the direction and strategy of her business.

 The riskiness of CDFIs has been evaluated in detail, and the general consensus is that CDFIs do not present significantly more risk than non-CDFI institutions.
 In late 2014, two independent reports on the CDFI program “found that CDFIs have no more risk than conventional lenders and that they perform nearly just as well as mainstream financial institutions.”
 The first report, CDFIs Stepping Into the Breach: An Impact Evaluation Summary Report, undertaken by Michael Swack, Eric Hangen and Jack Northrup from the Carsey School of Public Policy at the University of New Hampshire made the following key conclusions: